 Ongoing neck pain may be related to infections or diseases like meningitis, disorders of the cervical discs, head-and-neck cancers, heart disorders – even diabetes, as reported in 2019 by scientists from the University of Sydney, Dr. Chang says.

 “Non-surgical approaches are always a first option for relieving neck pain when other serious problems are ruled out,” Dr. Chang says.
-“Physicians might recommend light physical therapy and neck exercises, medication, and epidural steroid injections if the problem is related to the cervical vertebrae.”
+“Physicians might recommend light physical therapy, neck exercises, or neck pain treatment, such as medication and epidural steroid injections if the problem is related to the cervical vertebrae.”

-Some specialists are even harnessing the power of biologic substances, including injections of a patient’s own adult (mesenchymal) stem cells, to mitigate inflammation, relieve chronic musculoskeletal pain and repair orthopedic injuries.
+Some specialists are even harnessing the power of biological substances, including injections of a patient’s own adult (mesenchymal) repair cells, to mitigate inflammation, relieve chronic musculoskeletal pain, and repair orthopedic injuries.

 Fewer than 5 percent of neck-pain patients will require surgery.
 For those who do, procedures can range from artificial disc replacement for a herniated cervical disc to various decompression procedures that remove tissue pressing against a nerve or limit motion between vertebrae, Dr. Chang says.

-Of course, the most important step is prevention.
+Of course, the most crucial step is prevention.
 Dr. Chang offers these tips to protect the neck:

-- Make lifestyle changes: stop smoking, lose weight, and exercise regularly.
+- Make lifestyle changes: stop smoking, lose weight

 - Adjust the computer screen to eye level.